Illinois Compiled Statutes

 (1) Laboratory services related to a recipient's

-pregnancy, performed or ordered by a physician, advanced practice nurse, or physician assistant.
+pregnancy, performed or ordered by a physician, advanced practice registered nurse, or physician assistant.

 (2) Screening and treatment for sexually transmitted

 (3) Prenatal visits to a physician in the physician's

 office, an advanced practice registered nurse in the advanced practice registered nurse's office, a physician assistant in the physician assistant's office, or to a hospital outpatient prenatal clinic, local health department maternity clinic, or community health center.

 (4) Radiology services which are directly related to